tradecloud/tradecloud-docs-api-v2/api/delivery-schedule.md

 * `transportMode`: The Mode of Transport used for the delivery of goods as required by the buyer.
 [UNECE.org Recommendation 19](https://tfig.unece.org/contents/recommendation-19.htm) is advised for Codes for Modes of Transport.

 ## Simple delivery schedule
-To use the simple delivery schedule you must have the "Orders Webhook Integration" setting "My system supports" set to "**Only one delivery line per order line**".
+To receive the simple delivery schedule you must have the "Orders Webhook Integration" setting "My system supports" set to "**Only one delivery line per order line**".

 Use the `simpleOrderEvent` field of the [POST order webhook](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-webhook-connector/specs.yaml#/order-webhook%20endpoints/webhookPost) endpoint.